Definitions

 Based on the use case configuration return the values to override in the SQL file.

-This enum aims to exhaustively map each combination of cadence
+This enum aims to exhaustively map each combination of cadence, reconciliation,

 Return corresponding configuration (join_select, project_start, project_end) for each combination (cadence x recon x week_start x snap_flag).